SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP.md

 2. Prepare 100ul 10 uM aliquots of indexed primers.
 Do not dilute sequencing primers.

-3. Array aliquots of indexed primers into four 96 well plates using the following scheme:
+3. Array equal aliquots of indexed primers into four 96 well plates using the following scheme:

     a.
 A701 – A712 with A501 – A508
     b.
 A701 – A712 with B501 – B508